ricardo8r/urbanWater/README.md

 ## Overview

-UrbanWater is a distributed urban water balance model designed to simulate and analyze water dynamics in urban environments.
+urbanWater is a distributed urban water balance model designed to simulate and analyze water dynamics in urban environments.
 It includes various components of the urban water cycle: roofs, rain tanks, pavements, pervious surfaces, vadose zone, groundwater, stormwater, and wastewater systems.

 ## Features